Team orders: Ban repealed

 At the 2024 Hungarian Grand Prix, McLaren driver Lando Norris was ordered to give up his lead to his teammate Oscar Piastri, after the team boxed Norris first, resulting in him undercutting the then-leading Piastri.
 Norris initially was hesitant to give up his lead as he was looking to gain his second win in Formula One, as well as an advantage in the Drivers Championship.
-However with three laps remaining, Norris gave up his race-leading position to his teammate after much convincing from his race engineer William Joesph.
+However, with three laps remaining, Norris gave up his race-leading position to his teammate after much convincing from his race engineer William Joseph.
 Norris finished second, while his teammate won his maiden Grand Prix.
-This decision by McLaren created quite a controversy as some believed that Piastri was handed the win by Norris and that Norris deserved to win as he was fighting for the drivers championship.
-However others believed that Piastri deserved the win as McLaren should have pitted Piastri first, avoiding the undercut altogether which would have most likely resulted in Piastri winning the race.
+This decision created controversy as some believed that Piastri was handed the win by Norris and that Norris deserved to win as he was fighting for the drivers championship.
+Others believed that Piastri deserved the win as McLaren should have pitted Piastri first, avoiding the undercut altogether which would have most likely resulted in Piastri winning the race.
 McLaren would again issue team orders at the sprint race for the 2024 São Paulo Grand Prix, where Piastri qualified on pole position, and Norris qualified in second.
 The cars were ordered to switch positions on lap 22, and Norris went on to win the sprint race.
 The decision was made in an effort to gain as many points as possible against Norris' championship rival, Max Verstappen.

 Team orders involving McLaren, Piastri and Norris would again be invoked again the following season at the 2025 Italian Grand Prix.
 Team orders were invoked in this instance because Norris, who had been the ahead of Piastri in second place, suffered a slow pit stop having allowed Piastri, who had been running in third place behind to pit first to enable to avoid being undercut by the Ferrari of Charles Leclerc.
 Norris had agreed to allow Piastri to pit before Norris after McLaren promised Piastri would not undercut Norris through the stops.
 However, a slow pit stop for Norris meant he came out behind Piastri and team orders were invoked.
-Piastri was left unhappy with the order but reluctantly complied.
+Piastri was left unhappy with the order but complied.
 The move to have Norris and Piastri swap positions was seen as particularly controversial by some fans as both Norris and Piastri were considered direct rivals competing for the 2025 drivers' championship.
-However, team principal Andrea Stella said the decision for team orders was due to being Norris's own choice to pit second due to being guaranteed by the team that he would not be undercut by his team mate and that the decision made was consistent with the one made in Hungary the previous year where the roles of Norris and Piastri were reversed.
+In the end, the team orders ended up playing a key role in the outcome of the championship, with Norris gaining 3 points thanks to them, and he ended up winning the championship by only 2 points from Max Verstappen.
+However, team principal Andrea Stella said the decision for team orders was due to it being Norris's own choice to pit second due to being guaranteed by the team that he would not be undercut by his teammate and that the decision made was consistent with the one made in Hungary the previous year where the roles of Norris and Piastri were reversed.